daniel5151/ANESE/README.md

 That said, a big shout-out to [LaiNES](https://github.com/AndreaOrru/LaiNES) and [fogleman/nes](https://github.com/fogleman/nes), two solid NES emulators that I referenced while implementing some particularly tricky parts of the PPU)

+## Downloads

+Check out [AppVeyor](https://ci.appveyor.com/project/daniel5151/anese)'s build artifacts for the latest builds of ANESE.
+Only Windows builds have releases at the moment.

 ## Building